infinum/frontend-handbook/Angular/Angular guidelines and best practices/Assets & caching.md

 - Fingerprinted JS and CSS chunks
 - Copied assets directory
-  - Individual assets files are _NOT_ fingerprinted
+  - Individual asset files are _NOT_ fingerprinted
     - There are some edge cases where duplicate fingerprinted files could be generated, more on that in the following chapter
 - index.html